Taylors Arm, New South Wales: Pub with No Beer

 Gordon Parsons (Australian country music singer) is believed to have written the song "The Pub With No Beer" based on the original poem "The Pub Without Beer" written by Dan Sheahan of Ingham, North Queensland.

 In 1943 Sheahan was a local cane farmer and rode 20 miles to his local pub in Ingham, the Day Dawn Hotel owned by the Harvey family.
 When Sheahan arrived Gladys Harvey told him that the American troops stationed near Ingham during the war had drunk the entire month's allocation of beer - beer being rationed during WW2.
 Sheahan rode home dry and wrote the poem.
 The original Day Dawn Hotel in Ingham was partially demolished and was replaced by Lees Hotel which still stands to this day.

 The original poem by Sheahan was published in Ben Bowyangs column in the NQ Register in 1944.

 In 1956, Gordon Parsons was performing his version of the song at the Taylors Arm Hotel when Slim Dusty asked if he could record it.
 Parsons passed the song on to Slim Dusty who needed a song for a B side of his record Saddle Boy.

 Environment

 Taylors Arm and surrounding area has an undulating landscape, State Forest, National Parks and Thumb Creek to Taylors Arm river, that consists of some very inviting water holes in the hot summer.
 On entry into the quiet village, an avenue of Paulownia trees is set in the foreground with blue mountains in the background.

 Camping is available on the Reserve for a small fee.
 There are tennis courts, cricket pitch and barbecue facilities.
-The Rusty Bell store is open 7 days 7 am – 5 pm (now closed) owned by a third generation resident of Taylors Arm.
-There is no coverage for mobile phones in Taylors Arm.
-However, by 2018, a government programme named "The Mobile Black Spot Programme" will have provided funds for the largest telecommunications company in Australia, Telstra to construct a base station in Taylors Arm in which will provide 3G and 4G services.

 The main industry today is beef cattle, dairy cattle, organic crops, cedar wood works, lemon myrtle, and smaller cottage industries.